Frank Zamboni: Paramount Iceland

-Making the Ice Resurfacer
+Making the Zamboni ice resurfacer

-Frank Zamboni first started working on a mechanized way to resurface an ice rink once Iceland was opened in the early 1940s.
-By 1949, he had perfected his design and applied for a patent, which would be granted as U.S. Patent No. 2,642,679 titled “Ice Rink Resurfacing Machine” on June 23, 1953.
+After his rink opened in 1940, Frank Zamboni worked to develop a machine to resurface the ice.
+At the time, the process took 90 minutes and required five employees.
+In 1947, Zamboni introduced a machine that enabled one person to resurface the rink in 15 minutes.
+In 1949 he applied for a patent, which was granted as U.S. Patent No. 2,642,679 titled "Ice Rink Resurfacing Machine" on June 23, 1953.
 The machine used a sharp-edged blade to shave the surface of the ice, collect the shavings, wash the ice, and spread a thin coat of fresh water onto the surface.
-The machine turned a five man, 90-minute job into a one man, 15-minute task.
 The initial machine included a hydraulic cylinder from an A-20 attack plane, a chassis from an oil derrick, a Jeep engine, a wooden bin to catch the shavings, and a series of pulleys.
-His son, Richard, said, "It took him nine years.
+Zamboni's son Richard said, "It took him nine years.
 One of the reasons he stuck with it was that everyone told him he was crazy."
-Zamboni did not expect to make more but, after seeing the machine, Sonja Henie immediately ordered two, and then the Chicago Blackhawks placed an order.
+Zamboni did not expect to produce more of his ice resurfacing machines, but he expanded the operation when he received two orders from figure skater Sonja Henie after she visited his rink, followed by an order from the Chicago Blackhawks.

-In 1950, Frank Zamboni would establish the Frank J. Zamboni & Co. in Paramount to build and sell the machines.
-Constant improvements were made to the Ice Resurfacers.
-In the early 1950s, Zamboni built them on top of Jeep CJ-3Bs, then on stripped Jeep chassis from 1956 through 1964.
+In 1950, Frank Zamboni established the Frank J. Zamboni & Co. in Paramount, California, to build and sell the machines.
+In the early 1950s, he built them on top of Jeep CJ-3Bs, then on stripped Jeep chassis from 1956 through 1964.